Michael C. Holen Leader-in-Residence Award

-Originally named the “Lifetime Leadership Award,” the award was later dedicated in honor of Dean Michael C. Holen for his tremendous support of Leadership Studies, and then paired with the Leader-in-Residence initiative, originally sponsored by the Stephens family, to both honor outstanding leadership and bring leaders to campus in service to our students' learning.
+Originally named the “Lifetime Leadership Award,” the award was later dedicated in honor of College of Education Dean Emeritus, Michael C. Holen for his tremendous support of Leadership Studies and then paired with the Leader-in-Residence initiative, originally sponsored by the Stephens family, to both honor outstanding leadership and bring leaders to campus in service to our students' learning.
 Mary Lynn and Warren Staley were the inaugural Michael C. Holen Leader in Residence recipients.

 Mary Lynn and Warren Staley